BetterThanDiego/dh150/README.md

 ## 11) conclusion: what you learned throughout the process

 For me, the most important learning experience throughout this process was that UX / UI is far more than creating a nice design.
-I came into the course thinking that i was going to learn how to create aesthetic designs, but UX / UI turned out to be so much more complex and interesting than I imagined.
+I came into the course thinking that I was going to learn how to create aesthetic designs, but UX / UI turned out to be much more complex.
 Rather, it is a workflow that supports a sustainable and productive relationship between designer and user that is ultimately user oriented.
 Although it may seem like so many tedious steps, each step breaks down the creation process to one that places users first.
-From the impression tests to journey maps, we must place ourselves as close to the the user as possible
+From the impression tests to journey maps, we must place ourselves as close to the the user as possible to understand their mindset.
+As a result, although the interface may be appear the focus, UX / UI is really just a conduit for users to perform the functions that they'd like to do.
+In this way, the forefront of UX / UI isn't really UX / UI, but the users themselves.
+This user oriented approach is not easy, and requires patience, systematic practice, and teamwork with users.
+Moving forward, I'd like to keep these ideas in mind to structure how I perform UI / UX work, and hope to continue to apply them to create great and efficent designs.